| | John Wesley's Journal, Wednesday May 24th

 plenteous redemption.
 And He shall redeem Israel from

+all his sins.
 In the evening I went very unwillingly to a society

 in Aldersgate Street, where one was reading